-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Chairman's Statement and Directors' Report on pages 2 to 8.
-In addition, note 23 to the Financial Statements includes the Group's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to credit risk and liquidity risk.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Chairman's Statement and Directors' Report on pages 2-8.
+In addition, note 23 to the financial statements includes the Group's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to credit risk and liquidity risk.
 The Directors regularly review the funding position of the Group and its cash flow forecasts.

-On 8 May 2015 the Group announced that it had raised net proceeds of approximately £2.49 million after deducting commission and transaction related expenses through the issue of the Placing and Subscription Shares at the placing price of 14 pence per ordinary share.
+On 5 May 2016 the Group announced that it had raised net proceeds of approximately £0.96m after deducting commission and transaction related expenses through the issue of the Placing and Subscription Shares at the placing price of 4 pence per ordinary share.
+The Company announced the issuance of loan notes to Darwin Capital raising net proceeds of £0.495m.
+The loan notes have a six month term with a redemption value of £0.55m.
+The loan notes carry a senior fixed and floating charge over the assets of the Company.